mahend72/Dual-Lock-Integrity-Auditing-System/README.md

 Packages the Go chaincode in `../sam-bcada/chaincode-go`

-Deploys it as sambcada to mychannel
+Deploys it as SAMBCADA to my-channel

 ### 4. Build and run the off-chain services